Where in this World – An intercultural, intergenerational feltmaking and storytelling project.

 Why our project is important:

 It highlights the great diversity of people and experiences living in this area and also shows what can be created and shared when different cultures and different generations work together.

-In exhibiting the felt art and the stories at the Civic Theatre, we hope to allow our audiences to experience the wisdom and the beauty of what has been created by these participant artists from our community.
+In exhibiting the felt art and the stories at The Civic, we hope to allow our audiences to experience the wisdom and the beauty of what has been created by these participant artists from our community.

 We feel great pride in the people whose journeys have brought them to this area and we want to highlight our appreciation for their contribution to our cultural life.
 We hope that seeing this work will inspire other projects and participants to share their gifts with us all.

 Meet the artists:

 Jenny Macdonald – Dramatist Where in this World

 Jenny Macdonald is a writer, director, performer and drama facilitator.
 Recent credits include writing and performing ENTHRONED, a solo show that premiered at Dublin’s First Fortnight Festival 2016 and was subsequently programmed in the New York International Fringe Festival; performing in Deirdre Murphy’s Capitalism: The Musical! on its Italian tour and at Galway Theatre Festival, 2017; directing Can’t See the Wood for the Trees for the Doors to Elsewhere ensemble, a Tallaght Community Arts project for adults with intellectual disabilities, and Here, We Are, for WAVE, a youth dance company.